“I wonder if she got home safely.”

 Car Accident Report – This app integrates with email to let you send photos of the accident scene, plus notes, diagrams, and recorded audio interviews.
 Available for free from Apple only.

 Help I Crashed My Car – Like Car Accident Report, this app allows you to take pictures of the accident scene using your phone’s camera.
-It also includes useful links to local rental car companies and auto body shops.
+It also includes links to local rental car companies and auto body shops.
 Available for free from Apple and Android.

 Drunk Driving Prevention Apps